isomerpages/ura-address/pages/Street and Building Name FAQs.md

 <li>
     <input type="checkbox" id="accordion2">
-    <label for="accordion2">Why do I need to apply for a street or building/estate name?</label>
+    <label for="accordion2">Why do I need to apply for a street, building or estate name?</label>
     <div>
       <p>The purpose of applications is to ensure that names are appropriate in the context of the location and the physical attributes of the streets and buildings/estates.
 It is also to ensure that there are no duplicate names.</p>
           </div>